-251 The senior construction loan served primarily as a bridge loan, pending the funding of the EB-5 loan.
-See the bridge loan discussion in the Escrow and Bridge Financing section starting at page 57.
+260 A substantial portion of the senior construction loan served as a bridge loan, pending the funding of the EB-5 loan.
+See the bridge loan discussion in the Escrow and Bridge Financing section starting at page 60.

-252 Footnote 5 to SBE 10Q.
+261 Footnote 5 to SBE Form 10Q.
 Technically, Nevada uses a deed of trust rather than a mortgage to secure real property.
 The footnote does not reveal the priority of the EB-5 lien.